Skip to content

 • Valid driver's license: Required

-Ohio wildlife officers cover both Lake Erie fisheries and inland hunting enforcement.
-Ohio wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Ohio wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft.
+The demands of Lake Erie commercial fishery enforcement blended with inland hunting and reservoir patrols shape the daily routine.
+On the credential side, Ohio screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft for the official, current requirements before applying.